Jocelyn-JE/HeroCtrl/docs/myfindings.md

     * param1: `camera`
     * ACTION: `TM`

-    Sets the date and time of the camera.
+    Sets the date and time of the camera

     This endpoint requires 6 bytes in the URL each preceded by a `%`.
-Each byte is hexadecimal of course, so you need to [convert](https://www.rapidtables.com/convert/number/decimal-to-hex.html) your decimal value to hex.
+Each byte is hexadecimal of course, so you need to [convert](https://www.rapidtables.com/convert/number/decimal-to-hex.html) your decimal value to hex

     | Byte   | Description    | Range     |
     |--------|----------------|-----------|